JumpingSquid/py_tutorial/README.md

 Prerequisite
 ------------
 Beforing going into the tutorial, one should install the required packages.
 As described above, in this class we will practice pandas, numpy, matplotlib, and scikit-learn.
-And all the demo and preactice will be performed on Jupyter Notebook, an interactive computing environment.
+And all the demo and practice will be performed on Jupyter Notebook, an interactive computing environment.
 There are many ways to install these packages, choose one from below methods.

 + Anaconda <br/>
 Anaconda is a comprehensive python platform specifically designed for data science.
 One can find almost all common packages in it.